French actor Gérard Depardieu stands trial in Paris for alleged sexual assaults on film set

 The assistant director alleged that Depardieu groped her both on set and in the street.

 The women sat side by side in court.
 The Associated Press doesn’t name people who say they were sexually assaulted unless they consent to being identified.
-Neither has in this case.
+Neither has done so in this case.

-The sexual assault trial that opened Monday is expected to last at least two days, but could be extended beyond Tuesday, if the chief judge wants more time.
+The trial is expected to last at least two days, but could be extended beyond Tuesday, if the chief judge wants more time.
 The trial was initially scheduled for October, but then postponed because of Depardieu’s health.
 A verdict is expected at a later date.

 Depardieu grasped his lawyer’s shoulder as he strode calmly into the courtroom.
 The actor has undergone a quadruple heart bypass and has diabetes, according to his lawyer.
 A court-appointed medical expert determined that he’s fit to stand trial, but recommended that the hearings don’t exceed six hours, with a 15-minute pause and snack every three hours.

-This is the first time that Depardieu, one of France's most prominent film actors, has been tried over sexual assault allegations.
-He has previously been accused publicly or in formal complaints of misconduct by more than 20 women, but no other case has proceeded to court.
-Some were dropped because of a lack of evidence or the statute of limitations.

-Carine Durrieu Diebolt, the lawyer for one of the two plaintiffs, said on France Info radio that her client “is calmly awaiting the outcome of the case ... because the case is solid.”

-Durrieu Diebolt said that four additional women who say they have been sexually assaulted by Depardieu will speak at the trial.
+Durrieu Diebolt had previously said that four additional women who say they have been sexually assaulted by Depardieu would testify.

-In an open letter published in Le Figaro in October 2023, Depardieu wrote: “Never, but never, have I abused a woman.”
+In an open letter published in October 2023, Depardieu wrote: “Never, but never, have I abused a woman.”

-Campaigners for women's rights demonstrated outside the courthouse.
-A dozen performed a choreographed dance to techno music while chanting: “Sexist violence, complicit judicial system.”

 Credit: AP